 A mill is mentioned in the Domesday book as part of Burton manor but it is believed that this was located to the south under what is now Burton Mill Pond.
 The present 4 storey, 5 bay mill building dates from 1780 and was built on the foundations of an earlier forge or fulling mill.
 Two waterwheels (one either side) drove 4 pairs of stones.
 By 1899, the eastern waterwheel had been replaced by an early Francis type turbine driving a dynamo to provide power to Burton Park House.
 A second 27h.p.
-Gilkes turbine was installed in the western watercourse in 1929 to drive the 4 pairs of stones and additional machinery including a circular saw.
-It is around this time that the grain bins in the attic were re-configured to accommodate a larger variety of grains.
-By 1934 the eastern turbine had ceased to be used as the national grid had arrived.
-It was uncovered during the renovation work and can be seen in the photo above just behind the gate.
+Gilkes turbine was installed in the western watercourse in 1929 to drive a circular saw and a cattle cake crusher.
+It is around this time that the grain bins in the attic were re-configured to accommodate a larger variety of grains but there is no record of milling taking place.
+By 1934 the eastern turbine had ceased to be used as mains electricity had arrived.
+It was uncovered during the renovation work and then placed in he car park.

 In 1962 or 1963 part of the mill dam collapsed, closing the road along it and allowing some water to escape.
 The County Council as highway authority repaired the road, but claimed that the mill owner was liable for the cost.
 After a court case which the Council won, the two parties came to an agreement in 1966 whereby the mill, mill pond, and embankment were conveyed to the Council.